SatoruItaya/Fitbit-activity-notifier/README.md

 # Structure
 ```
 .
-├── python
+└── python
-│   Python script for AWS Lamdba and Makefile to deploy
+    Python script for AWS Lamdba and Makefile to deploy
-│
-└── terraform
-    Terraform files to create AWS resources
 ```

 More details are shown in each README.